-Christopher D. Armstrong is executive vice president, Wholesale Product manager and head of the Financial Services Group at the Federal Reserve Bank of New York.
+Christopher D. Armstrong is head of the Operations and Resiliency Group at the Federal Reserve Bank of New York.
 He is also on the Bank’s Executive Committee.

 Before joining the Bank, Mr. Armstrong worked at the Raytheon Company in Portsmouth Rhode Island as the operations lead for the Hardware Integration business unit.
 In that role, he was responsible for managing a cross functional group that assembled, tested and integrated naval electronic systems.
 Mr. Armstrong was also the operations lean lead for the Portsmouth center and helped the organization win two NE Shingo Prizes.
 Before working at Raytheon, Mr. Armstrong was employed at Toray Plastics America holding various engineering & operations lead positions.